2021-2022 Community Grant Program

-LES PTO President, Peter Werkowitch, presenting Rockville Elementary Librarian, Meghan Melton, with the grant funds at the October PTO General Meeting.
+LES PTO past President, Peter Werkowitch, presenting Rockville Elementary Librarian, Meghan Melton, with the grant funds at the October PTO General Meeting.

 The Louisburg Elementary PTO Board wants to thank our local businesses and community for always supporting us, which ultimately is what allows us to give grants like these!

 The Louisburg Elementary School Parent Teacher Organization (LES PTO) is supplying funds to support grant applications for the Louisburg elementary school community.
 Applications may come from students, staff, parents and community members.

 Grant requests should align with the LES PTO bylaws, which include the following purpose (please note, grant applications do not need to align with all bylaws):

 The purpose of this organization is to support the students, teachers, and families involved in the education of children attending Broadmoor Elementary School, Rockville Elementary School, and Circle Grove Preschool.

 All grant requests should be for programs, projects or materials that enhance one or more of the three Louisburg schools.
 Priority will be given to the grant applications that:

 Address a specific need of the Louisburg elementary school community.

 Benefit a large number of Louisburg school students.